pockerman/qubit-notes/ml/2025-05-08-dimensionality-reduction-with-PCA.md

 The implementation of PCA uses the <a href="https://en.wikipedia.org/wiki/Singular_value_decomposition">singular value decomposition</a> or SVD.
 This is one of the most important matrix factorization techniques used in a lot fields.

-PCA is a versatile methodology and as a dimensionality reduction techinque, it can be used for visualization of high-dimensional data, for noise filtering, and for feature selection.
+PCA is a versatile methodology and as a dimensionality reduction techinque, it can be used for visualizing high-dimensional data, for noise filtering, and for feature selection.
 However, given that is looking the variation present in a feature it is sensitive to outliers.

+## Summary

 ## References